 This is The Curator's fifth album, following Sometime Soon (2010), Inside The Whale And Other Stories (2013), Where The Stars Will Give Way To The Morning (2018) and Twenty-Six / 12 (2019).
 He co-produced and co-wrote Talking With Strangers by Judy Dyble (2009) and produced and co-wrote Flow And Change also by Judy Dyble (2013).
 He also arranged, played on and produced all but one of the tracks on Judy Dyble's album Earth Is Sleeping (2018).
 The Curator aka Alistair Murphy is a mysterious figure.
 Little is known for sure, except that he lives somewhere in Norfolk, England, in a film noir with Lizabeth Scott and the scent of jasmine.

-- The Curator's All Lombard Street to a China Orange is due for release by Cromerzone on CD & Digital — due October 2021
+- The Curator's All Lombard Street to a China Orange is due for release by Cromerzone on Vinyl, CD & Digital — OUT NOW

 - Album cover photo & man with newspaper portrait — photographs by David Kirkham